Omnis Mundi Creatura

 Omnis Mundi Creatura is a single released by electro-medieval/darkwave band Helium Vola.
 It was released in 2001 by Chrom Records.

 The lyrics of the song are entirely in Latin.
-They are copied from a 12th-century text by the neo-Platonist Alain de Lile:
+They are copied from a 12th-century text by the neo-Platonist Alain de Lille:

 Omnis mundi creatura quasi liber et pictura nobis est in speculum: nostrae vitae, nostrae mortis, nostri status, nostrae sortis fidele signaculum.

 [All the world's creatures, as a book and a picture, are to us as a mirror: in it our life, our death, our present condition and our passing are faithfully signified.]